How service teams are reinventing the customer experience

 The guide also includes real-world examples from companies that have used Slack to execute successful customer service strategies.
 Learn how:

-- Cloud-based accounting platform Xero replaced an array of disconnected messaging tools with Slack, creating a central hub for agents to share knowledge and communicate with each other and SMEs
+- Cloud-based accounting platform Xero replaced an array of disconnected messaging tools with Slack, creating a central hub for agents to share knowledge and communicate with one another and SMEs

 - Nordstrom relies on Slack to keep its teams aligned, quickly sharing news about policy changes to its distributed, multinational customer service workforce